jollyjerr/algorithms-specialization-notebook/README.md

 > My notes and assignments for Stanfords "Algorithms Specialization" class on Coursera

-There are 4 courses (quarters from the corresponding university course) which each have 4 week-long sections
+There are 4 courses (quarters from the corresponding university course).
+Each have 4 week-long sections

 ## Implementations